 - The authentication information that enable the AF to verify the authenticity of the UE's Application that provides data.

-NOTE 1: The mutual authentication information that is used by the UE Application and the AF and how user consent is obtained is out of SA WG2's scope.
+NOTE 1: The mutual authentication information that is used by the UE Application and the AF and how user consent is obtained is out of scope of this document.
 However, the authentication information could contain GPSI.

 The AF (which supports the data collection) is configured based on the SLA above.